-If you copied the software to a hard disk, then the response file template is located in the $\protect\-$ in the $\protect\-$ is located in the $\protect\-$ in the
+If you copied the software to a hard disk, then the response file template is located in the \response directory.

-- Silent Mode of Database Configuration Assistant Use the -silent option in combination with the -responseFile option to set the mode to silent. - Running Database Configuration Assistant in Response File Mode You can run Database Configuration Assistant (DBCA) in response file mode to configure and start an Oracle database on the system. - Running Oracle Net Configuration Assistant Using Response Files You can run Oracle Net Configuration Assistant (NETCA) in silent mode to configure and start an Oracle Net listener on the system, configure naming methods, and configure Oracle Net service names.
+- Silent Mode of Database Configuration Assistant Use the -silent option in combination with the -responseFile option to set the mode to silent. - Running Oracle DBCA Using Response Files You can run Oracle DBCA in response file mode to configure and start an Oracle database on the system. - Running Oracle Net Configuration Assistant Using Response Files You can run Oracle Net Configuration Assistant (NETCA) in silent mode to configure and start an Oracle Net listener on the system, configure naming methods, and configure Oracle Net service names.